helonascc/helonascc/README.md

 ## About me

-Computer Engineering student at **Universidade de Pernambuco (UPE)**, focused on building scalable backend solutions within the .NET ecosystem.
+Hi, there!
+I'm Heloísa Paiva, a Computer Engineering student at **Universidade de Pernambuco (UPE)**, focused on building scalable backend solutions within the .NET ecosystem.

 Currently in my first semester, I'm developing a solid foundation in algorithms, data structures, and object-oriented programming — while actively working on real-world projects through the **Decola Tech program at Avanade**.